elixirscript/elixirscript/README.md

 $ mix ex2js -h
   usage: ex2js <input> [options]

+  <input> path to elixir files or
+          the elixir code string if the -ex flag is used

   options:

-  -o  --output [path]   places output in the given directory or file -t  --ast             shows only produced spider monkey ast -ex --elixir          read input as elixir code string -h  --help            this message
+  -o  --output [path]   places output at the given path -t  --ast             shows only produced spider monkey ast -ex --elixir          read input as elixir code string -h  --help            this message